Devsh-Graphics-Programming/GPU-With-C-Sharp-Angular-WASM/EmscriptenGLFW/README.md

 }
 ```

+### File data reading

 Also because of the aformentioned issue with access to files, we decided to go with the scalable option, which meant not embedding our images into the binary.
 As an excercise we used both `emscripten_async_wget_data` and `emscripten_wget_data` to load shaders and images from the server (which you need to run locally whenever you launch any WASM project).

+## Compilation flags

-Finally a few compiler-flags needed to be added:
+Although Emscripten supports most of the Clang compiler flags, a few Emscripten specific compiler-flags needed to be added:
 - `-sWASM=1` emit webassembly, otherwise everything (including your code) compiles JavaScript as it does with `asm.js`
 - `-sWASM_BIGINT` enable 64bit integers to be used as native types in your C/C++
 - `-sASYNCIFY` needed to have access to `emscripten_async_wget_data`